Long distance entanglement generation through coherent directed transport of Neutral atoms in unmodulated optical lattices: Imperfections

-So far, we have assumed that applying the phase shift $\phi$ is instantaneous however, it is not true and in real experiments it takes some time to perform this phase shift \cite{Mandel-gate,Meschede-gate}.
+So far, we have assumed that applying the phase shift $\phi$ is instantaneous, however, in real experiments it takes some time to perform this phase shift \cite{Mandel-gate,Meschede-gate}.
 To see this effect we assume that when odd (even) couplings, i.e. $J_0$ ($J_e$), change from $J$ ($0$) to $0$ ($J$) this transition is linear in time and happens over a time period of $\tau$.
 Similarly, when odd (even) couplings change from $0$ ($J$) to $J$ ($0$) we assume a linear rise (fall) over the same time period $\tau$.
 The gradual switching of the couplings couples different double wells along the lattice and delocalizes the the atomic wave functions which has two main effects: (i) atomic wave functions defuse over several sites and thus atoms may not reach their destination with certainty; (ii) entanglement generation may be affected as atoms may not both be localized in the same double well to interact.
 To quantify these effects in the presence of gradual switching of the couplings we assume that two atoms in the state $|++\ra$, initially localized in sites $1$ and $N$, are directed towards each other to interact and generate entanglement.
-At $t_T$ when we expect to have both atoms returned to their initial positions in a maximally entangled state we compute $P_{1N}$ defined as the probability of finding both atoms at their initial locations by projecting the whole quantum state on to the subspace of two particles at sites $1$ and $N$.
-This projection can be done experimentally by taking a fluorescent picture of the lattice at $t=t_T$ \cite{single-site,Weitenberg} and $P_{1N}$ describes the probability of finding the atoms at sites $1$ and $N$.
-Then for this projected state one can compute the concurrence $C_{1N}$ as a measure of entanglement \cite{concurrence} between two atoms.
-To have an estimation of $\tau$ needed for applying the phase shift we take the results of Ref.~\cite{Meschede-gate} in which our desired phase shift is performed over the time of $\tau\simeq 15$ $\mu$s.
-For a typical value of the tunneling such as $J/h=1.5$ KHz reported in \cite{Bloch-AC-driving} we get $\tau/t_h < 0.1$.
-In Fig.~\ref{fig2}(a) we plot both $P_{1N}$ and $C_{1N}$ in terms of $\tau/t_h$ for a chain of length $N=100$ where, we have $N-1$ {\em gradual} switching of the couplings.
-As it is clear from the figure, there is plateau up to $\tau\simeq 0.1 t_h$ and beyond that even for a very pessimistic value of $\tau/t_h=0.15$ we have $P_{1N}>0.9$.
-Entanglement is even more robust and remains almost one for all values of $\tau$ which shows that whenever atoms return to their desired positions entanglement is almost perfectly achieved.
-In Fig.~\ref{fig2}(b) we plot $P_{1N}$ and $C_{1N}$ versus the distance $N$ when $\tau=0.1 t_h$.
-This shows that system has a very good scalability as $P_{1N}\simeq 0.94$ for a distance of $N=140$.
+At $t_T$ we expect to have both atoms returned to their initial positions in a maximally entangled state, however, due to the effect of gradual switching they may not be localized at sites 1 and $N$.
+So, we project the state of the system to these two sites regardless of their internal states.
+The probability of this projection is $P_{1N}$ and determines the probability of finding atoms at sites 1 and $N$.
+This projection can be done experimentally by taking a fluorescent picture of the lattice at $t=t_T$ \cite{single-site,Weitenberg} in which with probability $P_{1N}$ atoms are found in sites $1$ and $N$.
+During the loading and fluorescence imaging the dipole trap for determination of atomic Positions is upper than for manipulation of the atoms.
+Furthermore, the particular exposure time of the fluorescence imaging is chosen depending on the required precision for the determination of atomic positions \cite{karski_lett} and also the wavelength and so the diffraction limit is chosen to avoid any interaction with the internal state of the atoms \cite{Meschede}.
+Nevertheless, projecting atoms in their initial sites does not guarantee that they are entangled as due to the delocalization they may not reside in the same double well with certainty during the interaction period to interact and get entangled.
+To see this effect we take the density matrix of the atoms after projection on sites 1 and $N$ and compute their concurrence $C_{1N}$ as a measure of entanglement \cite{concurrence}.
+In other words, $C_{1N}$ quantifies the entanglement between the atoms provided that they are found in sites $1$ and $N$.